opulencephp/docs/validation.md

 $errorTemplateRegistry = new ErrorTemplateRegistry();
 $errorTemplateRegistry->registerErrorTemplatesFromConfig([
-    "required" => "The :field input is required", "email.required" => "We need your email address" ]);
+    'required'       => 'The :field input is required', 'email.required' => 'We need your email address' ]);
 ```